• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Season: Oct.

+A relative of the quince and hawthorn, the medlar (Mespilus germanica) makes an attractive tree with a weeping growth habit.
 Medlars produce large white flowers in the spring followed by russety rose-hip type fruits and magnificent orange-red autumn leaf colour.
 The fruits should be stored for several weeks and eaten after the texture has gone soft, at which stage they develop a lovely caramel-like flavour.
 The fruits are excellent eaten raw with wine, port and cheese and can also be used to make an exquisite amber jelly for game and other meats.
 Medlar trees are hardy but will crop best if positioned in an open, sunny site.
-Unless otherwise stated, medlars are supplied as two year old trees and will be 1.2-1.5m (4-5ft) high on despatch (including the roots).
-Trees are available from late November to late April.

 Don't forget to include tree stakes and ties on your order.
 All young fruit trees require staking and for better establishment we strongly advise using Rootgrow when planting (as recommended in RHS planting guidelines).